Complete User Guide

 For processes recorded with multiple cameras or clips:

-- Click 'Import Multiple Videos'
+- Click 'Import Multiple Videos' or use 'Create Project from Path' option

-- Select all video files in sequence
+- Select all video files in chronological order

 - Navigate seamlessly across all videos as if they were one continuous recording